-2011–2012The United States Department of Housing and Urban DevelopmentMathematical Modeling of Segregation Patterns in Urban Areas.
-In Progress
+2011–2013The United States Department of Housing and Urban DevelopmentMathematical Modeling of Segregation Patterns in Urban Areas.

-The Applied Mathematics Laboratory is currently working with The United States Department of Housing and Urban Development to develop Mathematical models of multi-group residential segregation in urban areas.
+The Applied Mathematics Laboratory worked with The United States Department of Housing and Urban Development to develop mathematical models of multi-group residential segregation in urban areas.
 The racial distribution of neighborhoods in urban areas has been front and center of the wider debate about racial disparity.
-We will tackle this problem using probabilistic tools.
-Our goal is to develop realistic Markov chain models to analyze and study the evolution of residential segregation at the census tract level.
+We tackled this problem with probabilistic tools using Markov chain models to analyze and study the evolution of residential segregation at the census tract level.

 The Applied Mathematics Laboratory worked with the Chemical Security Analysis Center to design a mathematical model to assess and manage the risk to the population involved in transporting toxic chemicals and to evaluate the available tools for solving the resulting mathematical problem.
 The student team adapted a minimum cost network flow model with randomized cost coefficients.
 The solution, together with graphic visualization of the solution, has appeared in the Journal of Transportation Security.
 This work has been supported by the Chemical Security Analysis Center through the grant TCN 10-030.